danesnick/old_website/_posts/2021-11-20-Leaving-macOS.markdown

 ### Quick disclaimer

 I know a lot of the issues I listed below are either niche or have workarounds.
 For most folks, they will not run into these issues and will have a good experience with macOS.
 However, **for me**, for an OS from a company that claims "it just works", I haven't had that experience for my use case with macOS.
-I started driving to daily drive macOS because I was getting grumpy with configuring tech, and macOS ironically was making me do that more.
+I started daily driving macOS because I was getting grumpy with configuring tech, and macOS ironically was making me do that more.

 ### Display Scaling Headaches